sumitjangid2446/profile/README.md

-# 🌐 Personal Portfolio - Sumit Jangid aka Night Coder
+# 🌐 Personal Portfolio - Sumit Jangid

 Welcome to my personal portfolio website! 💻✨
 This is a modern and responsive portfolio built using **HTML**, **CSS**, and **JavaScript** to showcase my skills, projects, and developer journey.